scott-fryxell/scott-fryxell.github.io/content/articles/same.md

 I get to pick what goes into my eyes.
 PWA is the only guarantee I could find that can cut the mustard for the standards I want to live by.
 You don't get to point and be scared about it.
 You don't support me mother fucker I don't support you.

 Who I do support is Europe.
 They are the noble warrior in this fight.
 They should go hard here.
-They should force Apple to suppot PWA and make a third party the arbiter of what spec shit Apple has to implement.
-They are turning an EU mandate into an excuse to grab more control.
+They should force Apple to suppot PWA cause it's PWA support or make a third party the arbiter of what spec shit Apple has to implement.
+Apple is turning an EU mandate into an excuse to grab more control.

 No mercy.